Jump to navigation

 Ensure the underlayment is lying flat prior to

-Every roof space or attic above an insulated
+Every roof space or attic above an

-provide an unobstructed vent area of not less than 1/300 of the
+to provide an unobstructed vent area of not less than 1/300 of the

 insulated ceiling area.
 Vents may be roof type, eave type, soffit